e7e6/pg_doctor/README.md

 TODO:
 - improve the perl side of things, as the code is very baby perl
 - improve comments
-- test on more systems
+- test on more systems.
+Requires Time::Piece, can be installed on Fedora with yum install perl-core
 - many checks to add on postgresql.conf parameters